 After a few years as a Phoenix Police Officer, I went back to college, at night and on weekends, and earned a Bachelor of Science degree (B.S.) in Political Science and a Master's degree in Public Administration (M.P.A.) from Arizona State University.
 I also taught part-time as a Certified Substitute Teacher (Kindergarten - 12th grade) towards the end of my career at many diverse school districts in Phoenix and its surrounding cities to improve my teaching skills.
 Ironically, I found it easier to arrest a violent criminal than to substitute teach a classroom full of teenagers (I'm sort of kidding).

 After I retired from Phoenix Police as a Police Officer at the end of 2015, I continued to teach at the Police Academy part-time as a Reserve Phoenix Police Officer (a volunteer police officer), I continued to substitute teach part-time, and I was "Head of Security" at a large high school up until I became Adjunct Faculty and a few months later a full-time Police Officer, both in 2016 and both with Maricopa Community Colleges.
-In 2021, I was promoted to the rank of Police Sergeant and now supervise police officers.
+In 2021, I was promoted to the rank of Police Sergeant and in 2022, I was promoted to the Rank of Police Commander (Interim) in charge of all police and public safety services at Gateway Community College in downtown Phoenix.

 I know how challenging it is to balance college, family and work because I did it for many years.
 It's not easy, but nothing worthwhile ever is.
 And, with hard work and persistence, it can be done.
 I've found nothing in life can take the place of persistence; not brains, talent, or education (as the famous quote says).
 My goals are for you to be successful in any course of mine you take (as long as you put in the work and effort), and to learn a thing or two.
 If you learn nothing else from me, hopefully you'll learn you don't know what you don't know.